PLATELET RICH PLASMA

 Your Surgery-Free Solution

-PRP represents one method in the emerging field, which seeks to utilize and promote the body’s natural healing ability.
+PRP represents one method in the emerging field of regenerative medicine, which seeks to utilize and promote the body’s natural healing ability.
 Chronic degenerative diseases such as osteoarthritis, degenerative disc disease, and tendinopathy (tendonitis) now have effective surgery alternatives.
+The other regenerative medicine process we commonly complete at our clinic is Bone Marrow Therapy which is normally regarded as a stronger alternative for more serious injuries.

 Traditional pain relief management treatments for spine and joint disease focus on the use of corticosteroids and NSAIDs – such as ibuprofen, and naproxen.
 These therapies can be effective for some people but they don’t address the underlying cause of a person’s joint pain and instability.
-PRP regenerative treatments focus instead on diagnosing and solving the real problem by correcting the disease.
+Long term use of NSAIDS and cortisone injections can also be harmful to the body in many ways.
+PRP treatments focus instead on healing of the affected areas, and addressing the root cause of degeneration which is usually related to the instability of the area.

 Conditions We Treat with PRP Therapy